The companion mass distribution of post common envelope hot subdwarf binaries: evidence for boosted and disrupted magnetic braking?: Observed sample

 Although there have been several previous population studies of sdB + MS systems \citep[e.g.][]{Kupfer_2015, Lei_2020, Kruckow_2021, Schaffenroth_2022}, these all consisted of heterogeneous population samples and were dominated by short-period binaries.
 Here, we construct a carefully selected sample with a well-understood selection function.
 We selected our targets from the list of sdB + MS binaries published by \citet{Schaffenroth_2022}, who conducted an all-sky search for sdBs in close binaries using light curves from the Transiting Exoplanet Survey Satellite \citep[TESS;][]{TESS}.
 We focus on eclipsing systems because they are close to edge-on, meaning there is little inclination uncertainty, and we can measure the companion mass from radial velocities (RVs).
 Additionally, the detection probability of these eclipsing systems depends primarily on geometry, making it easier to model the selection function.

-\cite{Schaffenroth_2022} build a sample of 52 HW Vir systems.
+\cite{Schaffenroth_2022} built a sample of 52 HW Vir systems by drawing from the \cite{Geier2020} catalog of sdBs.
 Of these, we selected 37 systems that are brighter than $G = 16$ mag.
-Given the large amplitude of the reflection effect and eclipses in close sdB + MS binaries, the \cite{Schaffenroth_2022} sample is essentially complete to sdB + MS binaries with $G < 16$ mag and $P_{\rm orb}<1$ day.
+Given the large amplitude of the reflection effect and eclipses in close sdB + MS binaries, the \cite{Schaffenroth_2022} sample is essentially complete to sdB + MS binaries with $G < 16$ mag and $P_{\rm orb}<1$ day, if they are in the \citet{Geier2020} catalog.
 Of these, we selected the 16 systems with periods between $3.8 - 12$ hours.
 We do not include shorter period systems because those systems can only host low-mass companions ($M_{\rm MS} \lesssim 0.3 M_\odot$).
 Of these 16, one system (J0531-6953) has previously been studied in detail by \cite{Kupfer_2015}.
 Out of the remaining 15 systems, we obtained multi-epoch spectroscopic follow-up of 13 (see Table \ref{table: follow-up}).
-Our final sample of 14 binaries contains 87.5 $\%$ of all HW Vir systems brighter than $G = 16$ mag with periods of $3.8 - 12$ hours.
+Our final sample of 14 binaries is 87.5 $\%$ complete with respect to the \cite{Geier2020} sample of HW Vir systems brighter than $G = 16$ mag with periods of $3.8 - 12$ hours.
+The \citet{Geier2020} sample may not be complete in this magnitude range -- it is likely to be missing some sdBs in regions of high extinction -- but we show in Section~\ref{sec:observables} that the catalog's completeness is expected to be independent of companion mass over the mass range relevant to our study.